Easy Cinnamon Cassava Flour Pancakes

 The other “weird” ingredient is goat’s milk kefir.
 I use it because I love the flavor of goat’s milk in pancakes and it’s available at my local grocery store.
 If can’t find it or you don’t like the flavor, substitute a thin plain yogurt instead–coconut yogurt, almond yogurt, and sheep’s milk yogurt would all work.

-- Preheat that griddle over medium heat for 3 full minutes, and then turn it down to medium-low heat for at least a minute before you pour anything on it.
+2. Preheat the griddle over medium heat for 3 full minutes, and then turn it down to medium-low heat for at least a minute before you pour anything on it.

 Cinnamon Cassava Flour Pancakes

 Light, fluffy cinnamon pancakes made with cassava flour and goat's milk kefir.
 Paleo, AIP, Whole30, and Plant Paradox friendly pancakes.

 - 1 cup cassava flour

 - 1 teaspoon cinnamon plus more for serving